vancorb/javascript-logging-js-intro-kwk/README.md

 It might be a while before you find yourself needing to use `console.warn()` — but you should think of it every time you see those yellow messages in the browser's console!

 ![console.warn()](https://curriculum-content.s3.amazonaws.com/skills-based-js/console_warn.png)

+As with `console.error()`, we use `console.warn()` to indicate in our log history that something undesirable happened, but it _shouldn't_ have broken anything (unlike an error, which could break things).
+Warnings, as mentioned above, could give us insight into things that might break in the future or actions that _worked_ but maybe shouldn't have — just like in real life!

 ## Wrap-up